TATA TERTIB KULIAH

 Materi yang diterjemahkan berdasarkan topik yang sudahditentukan (Topik 1, 2.....dst)

-Setiap tugas dikirimkan melalui email yang sesuai dengan menggunakan
+Setiap tugas dikirimkan melalui email yang sesuai dengan menggunakan attachment.

 Tugas 2,